This item type is used to keep track of goods your company purchases, tracks, or resells.

-- Quantity on sales order (read only): The number of this item currently on open sales orders.
+- Quantity on sales order (read only): Calculated from items currently on open sales orders.

-- Quantity on order (read only): The number of this item currently being ordered from vendors.
+- Quantity on order (read only): Calculated from items currently being ordered from vendors.

 - Item Dimensions (Height, Length, Width, Weight): The physical dimensions of a single unit of product: length, width, height, and weight.